jordandekraker/hippomaps/tutorials/README.md

 - `1)` First step of actual data analysis

 - `2)+` Additional steps to break down and explain the analyses being done.
 These are specific to each tutorial, and include things like postprocessing, plotting, stats, etc.

+Note also that the `DimReduct <https://hippomaps.readthedocs.io/en/latest/tutorials/DimReduct.html>`_ tutorial on running dimensionality reduction and other analyses between all maps should be run AFTER all other tutorials (since it requires their output maps!)